 When creating rewards, feel free to get creative or ask your fans what they’d love to receive in exchange for their support!
 Be careful not to make them overly complicated or time-consuming, though.
 We want you to be able to spend more of your time working on your creations—not distracting you from your work to fulfill hundreds of extravagant rewards.

-For more inspiration, check out our Creator Guide for even more reward suggestions for musicians, filmmakers/vloggers, podcasters, photographers, gamers, writers and visual artists.
+Check out our article on Reward Ideas for even more reward suggestions for musicians, filmmakers/vloggers, podcasters, photographers, gamers, writers and visual artists.

 You sure can!
 When you create a reward tier for a physical perk, simply check the box that says “Ask for shipping address during pledge checkout” and your patrons will immediately be prompted to enter their address when selecting the reward.
 From your Patron Manager, you’ll then be able to view all of these patrons’ mailing addresses as well as download a CSV of your patrons’ data to make reward fulfillment easy for you.